prometheus/docs/content/docs/operating/configuration.md

 * `labelmap`: Match `regex` against all label names.
 Then copy the values of the matching labels to label names given by `replacement` with match group references (`${1}`, `${2}`, ...) in `replacement` substituted by their value.
+* `labeldrop`: Match `regex` against all label names.
+Any label that matches will be removed from the set of labels.
+* `labelkeep`: Match `regex` against all label names.
+Any label that does not match will be removed from the set of labels.

+Care must be taken with `labeldrop` and `labelkeep` to ensure that metrics are still uniquely labeled once the labels are removed.

 ### `<metric_relabel_configs>`